 Motorcycle segment sales, including its respective PG&A sales, increased 23 percent in the 2016 second quarter to $231.3 million.
 All brands grew sales during the quarter.
 Gross profit increased 63 percent to $39.8 million or 17.2 percent of sales in the second quarter of 2016, compared to $24.5 million or 13.1 percent of sales in the second quarter of 2015.

-The growth was primarily due to continued strong retail sales for Indian motorcycles and the Slingshot "moto-roadster."
-North American consumer retail demand for the Polaris motorcycle segment, including Victory, Indian Motorcycle and Slingshot, was up low-single digits percent during the fourth quarter, while overall motorcycle industry retail sales of 900cc and above declined high-single digits percent in the fourth quarter.
+North American consumer retail demand for the Polaris motorcycle segment, including Victory, Indian Motorcycle and Slingshot, was up mid-teens percent during the 2016 second quarter, while overall 900cc and above motorcycle industry retail sales were down mid-single digits percent in the 2016 second quarter.

 Product availability for all three motorcycle brands remained adequate throughout the quarter as year-over-year paint capacity at the company’s Spirit Lake, Iowa motorcycle plant has significantly improved.